tjdraper/tjdraper.com-v7/src/content/blog/2023/11/13/strangler-fig-mindset.md

 ---
-title: Strangler Fig
+title: Strangler Fig Mindset
-slug: strangler-fig
+slug: strangler-fig-mindset
 preview: How can you advance your software and applications by bits and pieces at a time?
 There is a way, and I'd like to talk about it…
 ---

 Every line of code you write is legacy code.
 That may sound harsh and disheartening, but it's the truth.
 In a year, or two, or five, you will need to change, remove, or refactor the code that you, your teammates, or your friends are writing right this very moment.
-Given that this is the case, what is the best approach to keep things moving forward?
+With this in mind, how can we keep things moving forward?

 ## The Big Bad Monolithic Re-Write